0

 8.1 Automation and AI in E-Waste Recycling

-As in many other industries, technological advancements are revolutionizing the e-waste recycling sector, enhancing both efficiency and precision.
+As in many other industries, technological advancements are revolutionising the e-waste recycling sector, enhancing both efficiency and precision.
 Innovations such as automated sorting and dismantling systems are streamlining processes that were once labor-intensive and prone to human error.

 Machine Learning (ML) and Artificial Intelligence (AI) have significantly improved e-waste identification and sorting, enabling faster, more accurate material separation.
 These smart systems can recognize various components within discarded electronics, ensuring a higher recovery rate of valuable materials.